-Electronic flow meters used to control metering pumps and other industrial water treatment system components, can be very costly.
-While many of these meters are extremely accurate and offer a variety of features, these features are often underutilized and overqualified for the application.
+Electronic flow meters used to control metering pumps and other industrial water treatment system components can be very costly.
+While many of these meters are extremely accurate and offer a variety of features, these features are often underutilized and over qualified for the application.

-The components of a system must be able to perform the

-required task - get the job done - and meet the other physical requirements of the application.
+The components of a system must be able to perform the required task - get the job done - and meet the other physical requirements of the application.
 Excess capability, features, and accuracy are a waste of money.
 You will get the most value for your money by purchasing system components that meet the demands of the system without being overkill.
-While expensive, high technology solutions may be available for your application; low-cost paddlewheel flow meters offer high accuracy solutions (to +/- 1% of the full-scale reading) for many industrial water treatment applications.
+While expensive, high technology solutions may be available for your application; low cost paddlewheel flow meters offer high accuracy solutions (to +/-1% of the full scale reading) for many industrial water treatment applications.

 Paddlewheel flow meters are easy to install and operate, resulting in a very low overall cost of ownership.
+Relatively low cost paddlewheel style electronic flow meters are proof that high cost doesn't always mean better value.